This handout is also available in PDF.

 This applies not only to the code you get from the Web and elsewhere; it also applies to code you get from me and from the textbook.

-You need not cite the classes and libraries you use, as the command to include classes and libraries within a program provides sufficient citation.
+You need not cite the libraries you use, as the command to include libraries within a program provides sufficient citation.

 The advances of the Internet and the World Wide Web have led to

 challenges in citation.
 Some seem to believe that it is acceptable for

 a citation to consist of a URL.
 However, a citation should provide

 much more information.
 Consider what a typical citation to the

 printed literature contains: Author, Date, Publisher, Title of

 Article, Publisher, etc. Your Web citations should contain at least as much

 detail.
 That is, you must include not just the URL, but also the